alexstaley/pacman-pdx/Langford-Log.md

 1. downloaded from https://www.1001fonts.com/retro+computer-fonts.html
 2. install bitwise font into font library.
 3. put bitwise.tff into the fonts library so that it could be referenced by @fontface.
-4. this font is just a 1980's type looking font, just for fun.
+4. this font is just a 1980's type looking font, just for fun
+5. had to change font to match other styling on the high scores page.
+Did not realize different fonts on all pages.
+Applying the same font for all pages "monospace"